Packer-Lab/blimp/README.md

 Requirements:

 Python 3x

 Matlab 2018b or later is required if using python 3.7

-The matlab engine must be compiled for use, to do this cd to matlabroot/extern/engines/python and run: 'python setup.py' matlabroot can be found by entering matlabroot into matlab command line.
+The matlab engine must be compiled for use.

+To do this cd to matlabroot/extern/engines/python and run: 'python setup.py'

+matlabroot can be found by entering matlabroot into matlab command line.